honywang890201/IndiaMES/README.md

 # IndiaMES
 ForIndiaMES
-These 2 project open with VS2017
+These 2 projects open with VS2017